Responsible Gambling – How To Stay In Control

 In some ways, this type of addiction can be worse since the addiction can go on for longer before it becomes obvious that it is, in fact, a problem.

-With a better idea of what a gambling addiction, we’ll take a look at the signs that someone has lost control over their gambling.
+With a better idea of what a gambling addiction is, we’ll take a look at the signs that someone has lost control over their gambling.

 1. Inability to Stop Thinking About Gambling

-One of the first signs that someone is getting addicted to gambling is that they can’t stop thinking about it.
+One of the first indications that someone is developing a gambling addiction is that they are continuously thinking about how they might get more money and indulge in more gambling.
 In other words, it becomes a constant part of the person’s life, even when they’re not gambling.

 For example, addicts can often spend all day thinking about other times they’ve gambled or plan their next session.